Militereum/Militereum/README.md

 1. monetary transfers above $5k [➹](assets/limit.png), and
 2. transactions to a sanctioned address [➹](assets/sanctioned.png), and
 3. transactions to a smart contract that has not been [etherscan](https://etherscan.io/)-verified [➹](assets/unverified.png), and
-4. transactions to an address you have not transacted with before [➹](assets/firsttime.png), and
+4. transactions to an address you have not transacted with before [➹](assets/firsttime.png) (this check will stop most phishing attacks), and
 5. transactions to a smart contract that lies about its own token supply [➹](assets/spam.png), and
 6. transfers of honeypot tokens that are designed to pump but you cannot sell [➹](assets/honeypot.png), and
+7. you trusting someone else to be able to transfer all your NFTs out of your wallet [➹](assets/setApprovalForAll.png), and
-7. deposits to a [metamorphic smart contract](https://0age.medium.com/the-promise-and-the-peril-of-metamorphic-contracts-9eb8b8413c5e) that could be updated to divert your money elsewhere.
+8. deposits to a [metamorphic smart contract](https://0age.medium.com/the-promise-and-the-peril-of-metamorphic-contracts-9eb8b8413c5e) that could be updated to divert your money elsewhere.

-Militereum's dialogs are provided for informational purposes only and should not be taken as financial advice.
+Militereum's warnings are provided for informational purposes only and should not be taken as financial advice.
 Remember to always do your own research before interacting with tokens.

 ## License